-All this talk of three times greater strength gains here and WADA doping lists there might sound very promising.
+All this talk of three times greater strength gains here and anabolic pathways there might sound very promising.
 But there are several good reasons why I’m not stocking up on ecdysterone just yet.

 There have been many supplements over the years, where the early science looks promising, only for follow-up research to show that it’s a dud.

 You need multiple studies, ideally from scientists acting independently of each other, before it’s worth sitting up and paying attention.